wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/devices.rst

 Associate a line to a device
 ============================

-Associate a line to a device.
+.. warning:: This feature is not yet accessible nor functional.

 After associating a line, the device needs to be synchronized for the changes to take effect.
 Please see `Synchronize a device`_

 **Parameters**